dills122/trader-tools/Readme.md

 You'll need to create an `.env` file with a few key-value pair to ensure all the services work correctly.

+An example file, `.env.example`, is available in the root directory and has all of the currently used ENV variables in all projects.

 In `~/` create an `.env` file, if one doesn't already exist.
 You'll need to follow the proceeding steps to finish setting up the external services and the `.env` items

 #### External Services Setup